On the risk of fatigue failure of structural elements exposed to bottom wave slamming -- Impulse response regime: Case studies

 \subsection{Simulated scenarios}

-The various configurations, considered in the present study, have been defined by adopting simple assumptions and by varying key parameters, as follows: \begin{itemize} \item Long-term exposure duration: the body exposed to wave slamming, is supposed to operate during a given duration, $\dlt$, in the same geographical region, without interruption.
-To investigate the effect of the exposure duration, the following durations have been considered: $\dlt = 1;5;20$ yr. \item The random encounter of sea states is modeled by following the approaches introduced in \S\ref{subsec_model_st_occurrence}.
-More specifically, four configurations are considered, as listed in Table \ref{table_seastate_configs}.
-In the first configuration, sea states are drawn from the Gulf of Maine region, using the storm resampling approach.
-In the second configuration, sea states are drawn from the same Gulf of Maine population, but sea states are made serially independent.
-In the last two configurations, the sea states are drawn from the North Atlantic population, assuming that sea states are sequentially independent.
-In the fourth configuration the assumed stationary duration is $\dst = 1$ hr.
-In the third configuration, in order to mimic the effect of serial dependence in encountered sea states, the sea-state stationarity duration is set to $\dst = 24$ hr. \item The detailed sizing of the structure is summarised by the stress-response normalisation factor $S_*$ (see \eqp{eq_s1_ss}).
-Two different asymptotic vibratory stress-response regimes (linear and quadratic) are considered; see Section \ref{subsec_dyn_regimes}.
-The damping ratio of vibrations following wave impact (see \eqp{eq_sn_s1}) is fixed to $\zeta = 10^{-2}$. \item It is assumed that the body is fixed in the reference frame of the mean flow, at a given altitude, $a$, relative to the mean water level (see Section \ref{subsec_model_ip_occurrence}).
-The potential effect of tides on the altitude $a$ (if the structure is fixed-bottom) is not considered.
-From \eq{eq_upfreq}, the mean number of impacts, for a single sea state exposure, is given by
+The various configurations, considered in this study, have been defined by adopting simple assumptions and by varying key parameters, as follows: \begin{itemize} \item Long-term exposure duration: the body exposed to wave slamming, is assumed to operate continuously for a specific duration, $\dlt$, in the same geographical region.
+To investigate the effect of exposure duration, the following durations have been considered: $\dlt = 1;5;20$ yr. \item The random encounter of sea states is modeled by following the approach introduced in \S\ref{subsec_model_st_occurrence}.
+Sea states are drawn from the North Atlantic population, assuming that sea states are sequentially independent.
+Each sea state is assumed to be stationary over a duration $\dst = 1$ hr. \item The detailed sizing of the structure is summarized by the stress-response normalization factor $S_*$, introduced in \eq{eq_s1_ss}.
+The damping ratio of vibrations following wave impact (see \eqp{eq_sn_s1}) is fixed at $\zeta = 10^{-2}$. \item It is assumed that the body is fixed in the reference frame of the mean flow, at a given altitude, $\lc$, relative to the mean water level (see Section \ref{subsec_model_ip_occurrence}).
+From \eq{eq_upfreq}, the mean number of impacts, for a single sea state exposure, is given by: